 \section{Acknowledgements}

 The work described in this paper would have not been possible without the support of my supervisor Erik Palmgren and, in particular, his Coq library on setoids and setoid families.
-This result was presented at the Workshop on Types, Homotopy Type Theory, and Verification, held at the Hausdorff Research Institute for Mathematics in Bonn in June 2018, and the paper was completed while I was hosted at the same Institute in July 2018.
-I thank the organisers of the workshop for giving me the opportunity to talk, the participants for valuable feedbacks and the Institute for excellent working conditions.
+The main result of this paper was presented at the Workshop on Types, Homotopy Type Theory, and Verification, held at the Hausdorff Research Institute for Mathematics in Bonn in June 2018, and a first version was completed while I was hosted at the same Institute in July 2018.
+I thank the organisers of the workshop for giving me the opportunity to speak, the participants for valuable feedback and the Institute for excellent working conditions.
 Financial support from the Royal Swedish Academy of Sciences and the K\&A Wallenberg Foundation is also acknowledged.
-Paul Taylor's macros package was used to typeset prooftrees.
+I am grateful to Peter Dybjer for bibliographic advice and to the anonymous referees for extremely useful comments.
+Prooftrees were typeset using Paul Taylor's macros package.